wormhole-foundation/wormhole/node/pkg/watchers/xrpl/README.md

 ## Using the Manager Address as Emitter

-The calculation `keccak256(source_ntt_manager_address + source_token)` is used as the emitter address to prevent any possible confusion between different tokens being sent to the same manager.
+The calculation `keccak256("ntt" + source_ntt_manager_address + source_token)` is used as the emitter address to prevent any possible confusion between different tokens being sent to the same manager.
 While, as of this writing, accounts [must opt in](https://xrpl.org/docs/concepts/tokens/fungible-tokens/multi-purpose-tokens#core-properties-of-mpts-on-xrpl) to receiving tokens, this is not true of XRP and we don’t know what future changes may be made to the protocol.
 If the `source_ntt_manager_address` were used directly, the only differentiation the guardian watcher would make (without performing any initialization message lookups) would be the `source_token` field which is [**unchecked**](https://github.com/wormhole-foundation/native-token-transfers/blob/fbe42df37ba19d3c05db8bb77b56c47fc0467c0e/evm/src/NttManager/NttManager.sol#L237) by other implementations.
 The approach in this design maintains safe compatibility with existing NTT deployments.
+The `ntt` prefix is added to prevent any confusion with future Wormhole protocols that might concatenate the source address and 32-bytes - which may be more likely to conflict since all zeroes are used to represent XRP.

 # **Security Considerations**